tipos-motores-rotativos-proyectos-arduino

 arduino-motores-paso-a-paso-interior

 Some small brushless motors incorporate the necessary electronics for their operation internally.
 However, larger motors require an external controller, called an ESC (Electronic Speed Controller).
-Some ESCs also have a BEC (Battery Elimination Circuit) function, which consists of a regulated voltage output of 5V, usually 1-3A, to power other electronics.
+Some ESCs also have a BEC (Battery Elimination Circuit) function, which consists of a regulated 5V output, typically 1-3A, to power other electronics.

 arduino-motores-esc

 Brushless motors are widely used in quadcopters and other aerial vehicles.
-They are also used in boat propellers, fans, and, in general, in applications that require high rotation speeds.
+They are also used in boat propellers, fans, and, in general, in applications that require high rotation speed.

 arduino-motores-brushless